 There were 3 teams from Pakistan who all did their country proud and on a different day any of them could have been winners.
 A special mention has to go to Team WIRE, represented by Fatima, Durre and Umar who ran a full weekend bootcamp for women working in renewable energy.
 They collaborated with the Sohni Dharti team too and it was fabulous to see the spirit of partnership.
-If you'd like to follow WIRE here's the link.
+If you'd like to follow or support WIRE here's the link.

 Last but by no means least were the team from Pakistan with their biogas project where they trained and equipped farmers to use biogas slurry as organic fertilizer to improve vegetable farming yields and reduce the use of chemicals.
 Fawad, Riaz, Mukhtar and Muhammad - great guys making great impact.

 Published in The Australian HES 19/2/2020 - Stephen Connelly and Ailsa Lamont, co-authors.